deepakjhinjha/python-/README.md

 # python-
-python programe for solving problems daily
+python programing for practice of problem solving using python